 7. If something unexpected comes up, do you know where to go for help?

 Do you have processes in place for unexpected situations?
 And if so, do your employees know who to turn to if something unexpected happens?
 What happens if a technical issue occurs?
 What happens in an emergency?
 What are the protocols for getting an answer to a miscellaneous question?
 What follow-up will you have?

 This question offers the chance to see if your staff members are aware of the different support systems in place.
 You may have processes in place, but it doesn’t do much good if your team isn’t aware of them.

 8. Is there anything you’d like to add?

-If you want honest, detailed and insightful answers from your employees that will help your business perform better, look no further than open-ended questions.
-This one is the ultimate question, and asking this at the end of your employee engagement surveys will ensure that all of your employees have a chance to address any issues that might be on their mind.
+If you want honest, detailed, and insightful answers from your employees that will help your business perform better, look no further than open-ended questions.

 Start gauging your employee satisfaction today